-When a resource expires, all requests for that resource will be sent to back-end servers until the complete resource is loaded into the cache again.
+When a resource expires, requests for that resource are sent to the back-end servers until the complete resource is loaded into the cache again.
 If there are many concurrent requests for the same resource, or if the resource takes a long time to generate, this can cause a large spike of traffic to the back-end servers.